 The one thing that distinguished Obama's Senate voting record from Hilary Clinton's was his vote against cluster bombs, which dissolve into hundreds of small, colorful bits that are picked up by curious children and then explode, killing or maiming them.
-Given that, I find this completely inexplicable:
+Given that, I find

 The United States won't join its NATO allies and many other countries in formally banning landmines, State Department spokesman Ian Kelly said during his midday briefing Tuesday.